 THINGS BEFORE YOU GO

 Like what I’ve said in the previous paragraphs, visiting Japan is not as simple as flying to Singapore or Hong Kong.
 Filipinos entering Japan needs to apply for a Japan visa.
 For first-time applicants, a single-entry for 15 days is the usual visa-type being granted by the embassy if you are qualified based on your application.
 Unlike for South Korean visa, where you need to apply at the embassy directly, applying for a Japan visa requires you to visit their affiliated agencies where you need to submit your documents and application form after paying the processing fee.
-For Japan visa application, check the embassy’s website for visa-types, documents, and application form.
+For Japan visa application, check my separate post on applying for a Japan visa.
 I applied for my Japan visa via Friendship Tours and paid Php1,200.

 Japan has four seasons and each provides different experiences and landscape views.
 Checking the weather also helps you plan for clothes (don’t miss the OOTD shots!) that you’ll jam inside your luggage.
 Check-in baggage is not my thing and I don’t want to bring bulky winter clothes so I decided to visit between April and September.
 But July and August are the hottest months in Japan and you don’t want torrential rains defying some plans on your visit.
 Autumn attracts tons of tourists as it’s perfect for outdoor activities.
 However, Spring really allures everyone to visit Japan because of the sakura (cherry blossom) season.